afragen/git-updater/README.md

 ## Extended Naming

-In the Settings, there's a preference to use extended naming for plugin directories.
-Extended naming follows the following convention `<git>-<owner>-<repo>`.
+There's a hidden preference to use extended naming for plugin directories.
+Extended Naming follows the convention `<git>-<owner>-<repo>`.
 The normal method is to name the plugin directory `<repo>`.
 Unfortunately there may be a _potential_ conflict with a WP.org plugin.
 This preference mitigates that potential conflict.
 If you switch between normal and extended naming you might have to reactivate your plugins.

+To set Extended Naming add `define( 'GITHUB_UPDATER_EXTENDED_NAMING', true );` in your `wp-config.php` or your theme's `functions.php`.

 ## Extras